Matsyir/pvp-performance-tracker/README.md

 ## Statistic #2: Deserved Damage
 This directly takes all of you and your opponent's gear, calculates the total stats, and gives you an average damage value, using OSRS accuracy/damage calculations, depending on opponent's gear, pray, if you're using a special attack, among other factors.
 It does not involve hitsplats in any way, does not look at actual damage dealt.
 It only calculates average "deserved" damage.
 This is also displayed on the overlay & panel, on the 3rd line, showing the cumulative value for that fight and the difference with the opponent.
 For example, if you've dealt 3 attacks, granting 14, 9, and 12 damage respectively, you'd have 35 total deserved damage.
 If your opponent had 40 damage at the time, your deserved damage would be displayed as "35 (-5)".

 Currently, it does not check for offensive prayers.
 It assumes that you always use the right offensive prayer, and it assumes that you are using one of the 25% prayers for defence, but not augury while getting maged, since you would more likely be trying to range/melee at that time.
 This works the same for both players so the differences are handed out equally.
+We could detect the player's offensive prayer, but not the opponent's.
+To make that fair, we use equal estimations for both players.

-This also is not 100% reliable, but it should work in the vast majority of cases, even moreso than the off-pray hits.
+This also is not 100% reliable, but it too should work in the vast majority of cases.
 This component is able to retrieve item stats dynamically, from cached wiki data, for the vast majority of relevant items.
 Some very obscure items won't have stats.
-One problem is bolts/ammo, we can't easily detect which are used, so for the time being those are assumed to be diamond bolts for crossbows, dragon arrows for dark bows, dragon javelins for ballistas, and amethyst arrows for MSBs.
+One problem is bolts/ammo, we can't detect which are used, so there are configs to choose which ones are used for the estimations.
+Base spell damage also needs to be hardcoded based on animation, which is not completely possible since animations are shared between different spells.
+However, all other melee gear stats or general range/mage gear stats can be automatically retrieved.

 The damage calculations can be found all across [this file](https://github.com/Matsyir/pvp-performance-tracker/blob/deserved-dps-tracker/src/main/java/com/pvpperformancetracker/PvpDamageCalc.java).
+Range Ammo Data is in [this file](https://github.com/Matsyir/pvp-performance-tracker/blob/deserved-dps-tracker/src/main/java/com/pvpperformancetracker/RangeAmmoData.java)

+### Supported Range weapons/ammo & Spells (Deserved Damage)
+#### Range: ammo is either specified in config, or assumed.
+LMS uses regular diamond bolts (e) even for ACB so that is default.
+Bolt specs assume no diary completion.
+- Rune Crossbow [config ammo]
+- Dragon Crossbow [config ammo]
+- Armadyl Crossbow (w/ spec) [config ammo]
+- Dragon Hunter Crossbow [config ammo]
+- Blowpipe [config ammo]
+- Light Ballista [Dragon Javelins assumed]
+- Heavy Ballista (w/ spec) [Dragon Javelins assumed]
+- Dark Bow (w/ spec) [Dragon Arrows assumed]
+- Magic Shortbow [Amethyst Arrows assumed]
+- Magic Shortbow (i) [Amethyst Arrows assumed]
+- Craw's Bow [Ammo bonus built into weapon - fixed ammo stats]

+**RCB Ammo config options:**
+- Runite Bolts
+- Diamond Bolts (e)
+- Dragonfire Bolts (e) [any form of antifire is not taken into account]

+**DCB/ACB/DHCB Ammo config options (includes RCB Ammo):**
+- Diamond Dragon Bolts (e)
+- Dragonfire Dragon Bolts (e)
+- Opal Diamond Bolts (e)

+**Blowpipe Ammo config options:**
+- Adamant Darts
+- Rune Darts
+- Dragon Darts

+#### Mage
+Based on animations, which are re-used for many spells, so can't be fully accurate.
+Other sets of spells could be added but it's tedious.
+Submit an issue if you'd make use of more.
+- Ice Barrage (Any multi-target ancient spell will use ice barrage damage - yes, even *smoke burst*, can't currently differentiate)
+- Ice Blitz (Any single-target ancient spell will use ice blitz damage)

+Since these are currently the only specified spells, anything that isn't a multi-target ancient spell will use ice blitz damage to avoid being completely off.

 ## Known issues
 - **Double deaths *not* on the same tick are not tracked.** This can be fixed using the onPlayerDeath event - it's changing how the existing code works around deaths that is tricky.